davidfekke/fek.io/src/blog/2024-02-22/lang-chain-for-java-script-part-1.md

 This is a very basic example of what we can do with LangChain, but by using LangChain to write this program, we can easily swap out one chat model for another.
 So if I want to use Gemini or Claude for my chat model, I can replace just that portion of the program.

-The JavaScript LangChain framework is written in TypeScript, and uses reusable interfaces for all of these objects, making easier for us to inject different solutions such as swapping one LLM for another.
+The JavaScript LangChain framework is written in TypeScript, and uses reusable interfaces for all of these objects, making it easier for us to inject different solutions such as swapping one LLM for another.